Guide to Transaction Matching

 Start off by mapping all of your data sources, like bank feeds, ERP systems, and credit card transaction files.
 Once these sources are mapped to your matching platform, you’ll define the basic rules that will dictate matches, then pilot the operation with a small subset of data or accounts.

 As you see patterns emerge, review and refine your exception rules.
-Train your team on the dashboard workflows that dictate investigation of flagged entries, and as confidence grows, expand the rule complexity to cover more 1‑to‑many and many‑to‑many scenarios.
+Train your team on the dashboard workflows that dictate investigation of flagged entries, and as confidence grows, expand the rule complexity to cover more 1tomany and manytomany scenarios.

 Finally, integrate the matching processes into your month-end closing checklist to maintain consistency and continuous improvement.

-How Trintech Helps with Transaction Matching
+How Does Trintech Help with AI-Powered Transaction Matching?